nicolasconnault/mmrcwa-grav/pages/02.about-us/02.management/staff.md

             heading_notes: null
             blurb:
                 - 'Albert currently works in environmental health in local government and has a number of years experience in that field.
 He has worked in the oil and gas industry as a regulatory advisor and several local governments in the past.'
+        -
+            full_name: 'Mr Karem Elhosainy'
+            title: Member
+            photo: karem_elhosainy.jpg
+            term_of_office: '2016 - 2019'
+            heading_notes: null
+            blurb:
+                - 'Karem managed various projects as a Civil Engineer in Iraq.'
+                - 'It took him five years of processing but finally the happiest day of his life came when he was told his family had been accepted to come to Australia.
+He settled in Perth in 2000 because he found it was a place that was growing and developing, something he could identify with.'
+                - 'He was employed in the aged and child care industry also as a Settlement Officer assisting newly arrived migrants for 10 years in Perth.
+Established an import and export family business.
+Volunteered in coaching and short track starter to kids.'
 ---